NaveedHossain2026/rideau-canal-monitoring/README.md

 __Data analysis__

-Using tumbling windows was key because it filters out small fluctuations (noise) and focuses on stable 5-minute averages.
+Using tumbling windows was key because they filter out small fluctuations (noise) and focus on stable 5-minute averages.
 During testing, when ice thickness dropped below 25 cm, the system correctly triggered an “Unsafe” alert on the dashboard within one refresh cycle.

 ## AI Tools Disclosure